Travelling to India from Australia

 Once you land, make sure you have a copy of your visa stored in a separate bag from the original, in case one gets lost or stolen.

 Vaccination requirements for Australian nationals are stipulated by the Indian Embassy rather than the Australian.
-However, they only specify that if you are travelling to India from Australia from a Yellow Fever endemic area, you must provide a vaccination certificate for the same.
+However, they only specify that if you are travelling to India from Australia from a Yellow Fever endemic area, you must provide a vaccination certificate.

-We’d also strongly recommend making sure you’re up to date on any vaccines and boosters that are required in your own country.
-Carry a course of anti-malarial tablets as well.
-If you’re on any prescription drugs, carry a sufficient amount to last you the trip, along with the prescription for them as well.
+We’d strongly recommend making sure you’re up to date on any vaccines and boosters that are required in your own country.
+For some areas, it is advised to carry anti-malarial pills.
+If you’re on any prescription drugs, carry a sufficient amount to last you the trip, along with the prescription for them.
 It’ll help if you know the generic names of these drugs, in case you misplace them and have to restock with local equivalents.

-Consider that there is a difference in customs when travelling to India from Australia, so always be modest, courteous and conscious of your behaviour.
+Consider that there are differences in customs when travelling to India from Australia.
+We recommend to always try to be modest, courteous and conscious of your behaviour.

-- Criminal penalties, especially for consumption or possession of narcotics and extending your stay beyond your visa are harsh, and include up to 10 years of jail time.
-While your government will do what they can to help you under the Consular Services Charter, they cannot actually spring you from jail.
+- Criminal penalties, especially for consumption or possessions of drugs and extending your stay beyond your visa are harsh and include a sentence of up to 10 years jail time.
+While your government will do what they can to help you under the Consular Services Charter, they cannot physically release you from jail.

-- Personal space is a myth in India, so don’t be offended if someone openly stares or brushes up against you.
-That said, please avoid crowded places if this makes you uncomfortable.
-If you feel unsafe, ask for help, preferably from a member of the police.
+- Lack of personal space is common in India, so do not be offended is people openly stare, or brush up against you.
+However, avoid crowded places if it makes you uncomfortable.
+If you feel unsafe, go to the police for help.

 - You can expect delays in travel which are common.
 Smaller commercial boats and buses rarely carry safety equipment.